Wine Brands: the History behind the Label

-His wine patrimony is in Cumieira, made almost entirely of ancient vineyards with an excellent location.
+His estate is in Cumieira, an excellent location made almost entirely of ancient vineyards.

-Maquia is the name of one of his wines – this word means profit or pay.
-Its production is extremely limited, and it reflects the unique character of this terroir wonderfully.
-An extremely smooth and elegant wine, that could only come from one of the oldest and most famous vineyards in the Douro region.
-An entire life fully committed to wine, elevating it at his own expense.
+Maquia is the name of one of his wines, a word which means profit or payment.
+Its production is extremely limited, and it reflects the unique character of this region wonderfully.
+It is extremely smooth and elegant wine, that could only come from one of the oldest and most famous vineyards in the Douro region.
+Maquia embodies en entire life fully committed to wine, elevating it at his own expense.

-For such a genuine and sumptuous wine, made with such dedication and the commitment of a true veteran of Douro’s wine production, the wine label had to translate that uniqueness and closeness, both to Álvaro Martinho and nature.
+The label for this wine, made with such dedication and the commitment of a true veteran of the Douro wine industry, had to translate that same level of uniqueness and closeness– both to Álvaro Martinho and the surrounding nature.

-We used the texture of the vine leaf, and we gave this tactile attribute to the paper used in the wine label to reinforce the connection between the wine, its nature, its origins and history.
-The typographic work is sober, with reddish metallic nuances so the intensity of the words written on the label isn’t lost.
+We used the texture of the vine leaf to give a tactile attribute to the wine label and reinforce the connection between the wine, its nature, its origins and history.
+The typography is sober, with reddish metallic nuances so the intensity of the words written on the label isn’t lost.

 Cooperativa Vitivinícola da Ilha do Pico

-The Cooperativa Vitivinícola da Ilha do Pico (The Pico Island Winegrowing Cooperative) is formed by 250 wine producers that, as the name suggests, have their wineries in this Azores island – where you can also find the highest mountain in Portugal.
-This union has aided the Lajido vineyards in conquering a prestigious place in the wine industry again.
+The Cooperativa Vitivinícola da Ilha do Pico (The Pico Island Winegrowing Cooperative) is formed by 250 wine producers that, as the name suggests, have their wineries in Pico– an island in the Azores archipelago where you can also find the highest pico (peak) n Portugal.

-These wines have a very distinct terroir; it’s uncommon to find a wine cultivated so close to the sea, but at the same time shielded from the harsh Atlantic winds by the volcano hillside it grows on – making the best of the unique soil conditions created by the volcano and the moderate sun exposure, are recognized as a UNESCO World Heritage site.
+This union of winemakers has allowed the Lajido vineyards in reclaiming it’s prestigious place in the wine industry.
+These Lajido wines come from a very distinct terrain; it’s uncommon to find a wine cultivated so close to the sea, and at the same time shielded from the harsh Atlantic winds by the volcanic hillside it grows on.
+These unlikely vineyards, which make the best of the unique soil conditions created by the volcano and the moderate sun exposure, are recognized as a UNESCO World Heritage site.

-With this wine label we wanted to rekindle that sense of pride, the pride in joining forces and creating a brand of unique wines – a brand that carries within itself all the tradition and recognition of this island.
+With this wine label, we wanted to rekindle that sense of pride in joining forces and creating a brand of unique wines – a brand that carries within itself all the tradition and honor of this island.
 We wanted the label of every bottle to carry a bit of the history of adversity and overcoming obstacles through working together, and carry a bit of Pico throughout the world.
-And what better way to represent this great pride than with an illustrated version of this great mountain surrounded by clouds, to better illustrate the peculiar origins of this wine.
-[Quebra de Moldagem do Texto]Most bottles were accentuated by red detailing in the framing of the label and other elements, with the exception of the 10 year old D.O.
+And what better way to represent this great pride than with an illustrated version of the great mountain?

+The illustrated peak is surrounded by clouds, to better demonstrate the peculiar origins of this wine.
+Additionally, most bottles were accentuated by red detailing in the framing of the label, with the exception of the 10 year old D.O.
 Pico, where the white typography was placed directly over the dark, nearly opaque glass used for the bottle.